indexeddbshim/IndexedDBShim/README.md

 Follow all of the steps above to build the project, then run `npm test` (or `npm run phantom-qunit` or `grunt phantom-qunit`) to run the unit tests.
 The tests are run in [PhantomJS](http://phantomjs.org/), which is a headless WebKit browser.
+If you have a Saucelabs account, you can run `npm run sauce-qunit` (or it will default to the regular PhantomJS tests).

 #### Manual browser testing